Asian Forex Markets

-You need to have a forex trader’s room or client portal that is available in the languages your clients speak and read most comfortably.
+Your forex trader’s room or client portal should be available in the languages your clients speak and read most comfortably.
 If you plan to target the Chinese market, this means your client-facing software should be available in Simplified Chinese.

 If your software was created in another language, you’ll need to hire a translator to make sure the translations are accurate.
-Don’t rely on machine translation, a major faux-pas in multilingual software.
+Don’t rely on machine translation; it may create incorrect or misleading translations.

-If you’re using a third-party CRM or trader’s room, ask that provider about their language options.
+If you’re using a third-party software for your trader’s room, ask that provider about their language options.

 2. Multi-level partnership management

-The Chinese forex industry involves IBs and complex partnerships.
-To easily integrate with any existing brokerages in China or to attract experienced IBs, you’ll need to have a back office admin tool that makes it easy to manage those different partnerships.
+The Chinese forex industry involves introducing brokers (IBs) and complex partnerships.
+To easily integrate with any existing brokerages in China or to attract experienced IBs, you’ll need to have back office software that makes it easy to manage those different partnerships.

 3. Regional payment providers